sharof17/Election_Analysis/README.md

 # Election_Analysis

 ## Project overview
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+At the request of a Colorado Board of Elections, the following tasks were given to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
+2. Calculate the percentage of votes from each county and its voter turnout.
-3. Calculate the total number of votes each candidate won.
+3. Determine the county with the largest voter turnout.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.